SpectralCascade/soupbuild/README.md

 Running the script without any arguments runs the default task set in the build configuration file.

 For an example project using soupbuild, check out [plumbing_disaster](https://github.com/SpectralCascade/plumbing_disaster) which has a build file setup for building the app for Windows and Android.
+I would highly recommend stepping through this example and referring to this README to better understand how Soupbuild works.
+But if you're just here to grab the script and build some existing Soupbuild-based projects, go ahead and just run the script on those to make some builds!

 ## Options:
 - `--build-config="path/to/config/file/example.soup"` provide a path to a specific build configuration file.